Subscribe to receive notifications of new posts:

 What’s next

-Today we’re introducing a closed beta for Workers Analytics Engine.
-You can join the waitlist by signing up here.
+You can get started here and write data to Workers Analytics Engine from your Worker today.
 We already have many teams at Cloudflare happily using this and would love to get your feedback at this early stage, as we are quickly adding new functionality.

 We have an ambitious roadmap ahead of us.
 One critical use case we plan to support is building analytics and usage-based billing for your customers – so if you’re a platform who is looking to build analytics into your product, we’d love to talk to you!